ligandro/ligafooty/README.md

 ## Note
 - Home team always attacks from right to left while Away from left to right
+- I have set the font to Century Gothic by default which may not be available on a non-windows system.
+Will add font as a a paramater soon.
 - Default pitch Opta 100 by 100
 - To save as video you need to have ffpmeg writer on your system
 - There will be multiple frames without ball in play.
 Theres only about 35-40% of frames where the ball is in play